United States House of Representatives: Salaries

 Since December 2014, the annual salary of each representative is $174,000, the same as it is for each member of the Senate.
-The speaker of the House and the majority and minority leaders earn more: $223,500 for the speaker and $193,400 for their party leaders (the same as Senate leaders).
+The speaker of the House and the majority and minority leaders earn more: $223,500 for the speaker and $193,400 for their party leaders, the same as Senate leaders.

 A cost-of-living-adjustment (COLA) increase takes effect annually unless Congress votes not to accept it.

-Congress sets members' salaries; however, the Twenty-seventh Amendment to the United States Constitution prohibits a change in salary (but not COLA) from taking effect until after the next election of the whole House.
+Congress sets members' salaries, but the Twenty-seventh Amendment to the United States Constitution prohibits changes in salary (excluding COLA) from taking effect until after the next election of the whole House.
 Representatives are eligible for retirement benefits after serving for five years.
 Outside pay is limited to 15% of congressional pay, and certain types of income involving a fiduciary responsibility or personal endorsement are prohibited.
 Salaries are not for life, only during active term.

 Titles

 Representatives use the prefix "The Honorable" before their names.
 A member of the House is referred to as a representative, congressman, or congresswoman.
+Congressman can refer to a person in the Senate or House of Representatives, and Congresswoman is an informal title.
+According to Daniel Wirlis, a professor at the University of California, Santa Cruz, Representative is the official title for someone in the House of Representatives.
+"Member of congress" can be abbreviated as "MC".

 Representatives are usually identified in the media and other sources by party and state, and sometimes by congressional district, or a major city or community within their district.
 For example, Democratic representative Nancy Pelosi, who represents California's 11th congressional district within San Francisco, may be identified as "D–California", "D–California–11" or "D–San Francisco".

-"Member of congress" is occasionally abbreviated as either "MOC" or "MC" (similar to MP).
-However, the abbreviation "Rep." for Representative is more common, as it avoids confusion as to whether they are a member of the House or the Senate.